RadialDevGroup/ombudsman/ATTENDANCE.md

 - Labor Day
 - Veterans Day
 - Thanksgiving Day & the Friday after Thanksgiving
-- Winter Holidays & New Years - dates will follow the district closed dates on the Thompson School District's calendar
 - Election days, including municipal, county and state elections
 - Annual Winter closure as announced